ireaneus/CDI/docs/NTSurvey/NTSurveyS13AssignmentPt1.md

 | B. About Earthly Riches | (6:6-10, 17-19) |
 | C. About Godly Living | (6:11-16) |
 | D. About Timothy's Trust | (6:20-21) |

+## Theme of 1 Timothy

+*The emphasis of this letter is the proper ministry and administration of the local church.
+A variety of subjects are dealt with in order to ensure that the church would be all that it should be.*